 By default, virtual machines located on VMWare ESXi or VMware Hypervisor is not starting automatically at the host boot.
 This means that after the ESXi host reboot (planned restart or crash, for example, caused by a power failure), Administrator have to manually start all the virtual machines.
-In this guide we will show you how to configure virtual machines to automatically start with the VMWare ESXi host without Administrator intervention.
+In this guide we will show you how to config Autostart VM with ESXi host without Administrator intervention.

 At first, open browser and go to the login screen page of the VMware Web Client and then log on.
-In Web Client console, select ESXi host which you want to configure for VMs auto startup.
+In Web Client console, select ESXi host which you want to configure for VMs autostart.
 Then go to following tab Manage -> Settings -> VM Startup / Shutdown.

 As you can see all of the virtual machines disposed on a given ESXi host are in Manual Startup section.
 This means that after host rebooting they will have to be started manually.